Evan Siddall: Career

 Siddall entered public service in 2010, joining the Bank of Canada as Special Advisor to the Governor and the Bank’s Senior Representative in Toronto, Canada’s financial centre.

 Siddall spent five years at Burns Fry Limited (later BMO Nesbitt Burns) (1989-1994) before leaving as Managing Director to become a Vice President of Goldman Sachs & Co in 1997.
 Promoted to Managing Director in 2001, he left Goldman in 2002 to join Lazard Frères & Co as Resident Managing Director and Head of Canada.
 Siddall joined Fort Reliance Limited, the parent company of Irving Oil Limited, as Corporate Finance Officer in 2009.

-Siddall is a former chair of the Board of Governors of the University of Guelph, and the Counsel of Chairs of Ontario Universities.
+Siddall is a former chair of the Board of Governors of the University of Guelph, 2008-2011, and the Council of Chairs of Ontario Universities.
+He was also a former faculty member and founding member of the Advisory Board of the Max Bell School of Public Policy at McGill_University.

 He is a past president of the Power Plant Contemporary Art Gallery and the Osler Bluff Ski Club.
 Siddall is also a co-founder of craft brewery Side Launch Brewing Co.

-Siddall has been a vocal defender of the Trudeau government's mortgage stress test which has made it harder to qualify for a mortgage in Canada.
+In 2022, Siddall was honoured with a Catalyst award for his work in promoting women and diversity, equity, and inclusion.

+Siddall is formerly a Nonresident Senior Fellow of the Brookings Institution and attended the annual meeting of the Bilderberg Group in Madrid in 2024.

 Personal life

-Siddall was born in Toronto, Ontario and attended Bishop Macdonell Catholic High School in Guelph, Ontario.
+He is married to Sonia Verma, a Canadian news executive and former foreign correspondent.

-Siddall, who was diagnosed with early-onset Parkinson’s disease in 2014, founded an annual cycling fundraiser for Parkinson’s, the Growling Beaver Brevet.
+Siddall, who was diagnosed with early-onset Parkinson's disease in 2014, founded an annual cycling fundraiser for Parkinson's, the Growling Beaver Brevet, which has raised over CAD$4 million for Parkinsons charities.
 He served on the board of the Davis Phinney Foundation from 2016-2020.